vniow/laser-arkanoids/readme.md

 0. Ensure you've got `node` and `npm` set up.
 I'm using node v18 LTS and npm 8.15.
 1. Clone the repo

-- optional: add your laser DAC in Levels.ts
+- optional: add your laser DAC in index.ts

 2. `cd` to `/src`
 3. Run `npm i`